Explore Our Garden Wildlife Blog

 - Invite your neighbours to join you in encouraging the local birds if they don’t do so already.
 This way the bird food locations will be expanded and you can maintain each other’s bird feeders when you go on holiday.

 - Add mealworms to your hanging feeders as a special, tasty treat!
+Or, why not try our mealworm bird feeder mix?

 - Ensure that you routinely clean and disinfect feeders.